-It’s pretty well known in 2018 that a CRM (customer relationship management) system is one of the most powerful tools you can use for your business.
+It’s pretty well known that a CRM (customer relationship management) system is one of the most powerful tools you can use for your business.
 By optimizing the way you connect with your customers, manage your tasks, and manage your sales team, a CRM can help you increase sales and productivity.

 Though it’s simple to see why a CRM is good for your business, it’s harder to know which one is the best, and which features your business needs.
 In this article, we will cover why a cloud-based CRM is almost always the best option.

 What is a cloud based CRM system?

 As opposed to an on-premise system, cloud based CRM software store all their data on remote servers, known as the cloud.
 Cloud based software is a much more convenient solution than on-premise options due to easier accessibility, lower cost, and increased flexibility.

 On-premise CRMs require a business to host the system on their own servers.
 It can be expensive and requires more manpower to maintain and update the system.
 With a cloud based CRM, your business data can be accessed by any user from any location with any device with an internet connection.
 This makes it much more convenient and cost effective to connect with your customers and manage your sales process

 Key Benefits of a cloud CRM

 No need for your own servers, complex installations, and software maintenance.
 You just need to sign in online and you have access to a powerful CRM system.
 There is no need for expensive hardware or an IT specialist to maintain the system as everything is done for you.